http://www.my153miles.co.uk | FOLLOW STORY | LINKS | CALL 0845 061 3725 OR CLICK 2 CONTACT US

 if I want to quit?

-feel.
+see how you feel.
 Remember you are responsible for your own challenge.
-Make it as
+Make it

-easy or hard as you want.
-Take as long as you want to finish and do as
+as easy or hard as you want.
+Take as long as you want to finish and do as many

 Mile Challenge Facebook Page or contact Mark